 A big thank-you to the Helsinki tourist office and to the amusement park Linnanmäki to sponsor this post by providing the whole family with tickets.
+This is my personal kid-friendly (parent-friendly) travel guide to Helsinki.

 Last week we came back from our holiday in beautiful, green Finland, and I can only say that I loved it!